apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

         /// A type that indicates the result of sending elements to the source. public enum SendResult: ~Copyable, Sendable {
-            /// An opaque token that is returned when the channel's backpressure strategy indicated that production should
+            /// A handle that is returned when the channel's backpressure strategy indicated that production should
             /// be suspended.
-Use this token to enqueue a callback by  calling the ``MultiProducerSingleConsumerAsyncChannel/Source/enqueueCallback(callbackToken:onProduceMore:)`` method.
+Use this handle to enqueue a callback by  calling the ``CallbackHandle/enqueueCallback(onProduceMore:)`` method.
             ///
-            /// - Important: This token must only be passed once to ``MultiProducerSingleConsumerAsyncChannel/Source/enqueueCallback(callbackToken:onProduceMore:)``
+            /// - Important: ``CallbackHandle/enqueueCallback(onProduceMore:)`` and ``CallbackHandle/cancelCallback()`` must
-            ///  and ``MultiProducerSingleConsumerAsyncChannel/Source/cancelCallback(callbackToken:)``.
+            /// only be called once.
-            public struct CallbackToken: Sendable, Hashable { }
+            public struct CallbackHandle: Sendable, Hashable {
+                /// Enqueues a callback that will be invoked once more elements should be produced.
+                ///
+                /// - Important: Calling enqueue more than once is **not allowed**.
+                ///
+                /// - Parameters:
+                ///   - onProduceMore: The callback which gets invoked once more elements should be produced.
+                @inlinable
+                public mutating func enqueueCallback(
+                  onProduceMore: sending @escaping (Result<Void, Error>) -> Void )

+                /// Cancel an enqueued callback.
+                ///
+                /// - Note: This methods supports being called before ``enqueueCallback(onProduceMore:)`` is called.
+                ///
+                /// - Important: Calling enqueue more than once is **not allowed**.
+                @inlinable
+                public mutating func cancelCallback()
+            }

             /// Indicates that more elements should be produced and send to the source. case produceMore

-            /// Indicates that a callback should be enqueued.
+            /// Indicates that a callback should be enqueued. case enqueueCallback(CallbackHandle)
-            ///
-            /// The associated token should be passed to the ````MultiProducerSingleConsumerAsyncChannel/Source/enqueueCallback(callbackToken:onProduceMore:)```` method. case enqueueCallback(CallbackToken)
         }

         /// A callback to invoke when the channel finished.